TypeFox/vscode-messenger/README.md

 const selectedColor = await messenger.sendRequest({ method: 'getSelectedColor' }, {type: 'webview', webviewType: 'calicoColors.colorsView' }, '');
 ```

 #### Usage in a webview (JS Example)

+Using JS in this example for simplicity.
+You can use TypeScript as well.

 ```js
 const vscode = acquireVsCodeApi();